softlion/XamSvg-Samples/README.md

 Common errors include
 * forgetting to set the build action of the svg file to "Embedded resource".
 * missing viewBox attribute at the root of the svg file (open it using a text editor).
 * the svg color is the same as the background color, especially white or black.
-Use ColorMapping to change colors, or edit your svg file with [inkscape](http://www.inkscape.org/).
+Use ColorMapping to change colors, or edit your svg file with [inkscape](http://www.inkscape.org/) or your preferred text editor.

 # Other Receipes